abuxton/presentations/cote/start/Development.md

 We don't need to actually apply Puppet DSL.

-* Custom facts,which mean custom script distribution.
+* Custom facts, which mean custom script distribution.
 * Standardise in house tool distribution.
 * Custom functions to interrogate the PuppetDB.
 * What about other peoples work first, Puppet modules, the Forge.